MA ED in Reading Education

 The Master of Arts in Education (M.A.Ed.) in Reading Education is designed for classroom and reading teachers to prepare them as leaders in the field of literacy instruction and as reading specialists.
 Since the program builds on the knowledge base and experience of the practitioner, teachers who enter the M.A.Ed. must have professional teacher licensure.
 Graduate study in reading education will enable teachers to develop expertise in the teaching of reading, the diagnosis and remediation of problems, and the development of successful reading programs.
 Teachers will also have opportunities to develop leadership competence in the design, delivery, and assessment of reading and services.
+The Reading Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the NC State Board of Education.
 For additional information on an M.A.Ed. in Reading view our brochure.

 Program-Specific Admission Requirements

 - Three professional references of which one should be a current administrator/supervisor who is familiar with your teaching/career goals.

 Applicants who do not have a degree in a reading-related discipline such as elementary education, special education, or English/ language arts are subject to special program admission requirement(s), based on the Program Director’s evaluation of the applicant’s transcript.

 The revised M.A.Ed. in Reading Education is organized around four major standards established by the International Reading Association (IRA) for Master’s level literacy specialist.
 These standards reflect NC Department of Public Instruction 2009 guidelines for reading teachers and expectations set forth by NCATE.
 All Reading courses will reflect the four program standards in content, learning opportunities, and requirements.

 - Standard 1: Reading teacher candidates have knowledge of foundations of reading.